 It can also be helpful to think about how the colors in a sculpture play with the hues in its surrounding environment.
 A sculpture can match the primary color of a room for a unified look, or echo secondary or accent colors for a more varied impression.
 If you want to make a sculpture pop more easily, consider placing it against a contrasting background, such as a dark statue against a light wall.

 Finally, the texture and material of a sculpture can be a useful aspect to consider.
-For instance, a wooden sculpture like the Small Cat exudes a warm, natural feel, while the Dahy Statues give off more of an edgy, modern vibe with their rough metallic surfaces.
+For instance, a wooden sculpture like the Small Cat exudes a warm, natural feel, while the Dahy Statues and Muse Sculpture give off more of an edgy vibe with their variegated metal surfaces.

 Not all sculptures must be placed on a horizontal surface – wall-mounted sculptures can open a world of possibility when it comes to accessorizing.
 “A room can have both free-standing and wall sculptures,” Young says.
 “Wall sculptures, with their dynamic and dimensional design, are great for adding depth and movement to a room.”
 She recommends the Artisan House wall sculptures for their playful abstract shapes and masterful use of metal.
 For instance, Propensity features warm metallic tones and a pleasing configuration of linked circles, while Traffic Control is a whimsical arrangement of paper airplanes made of steel.